 Coconut flour is also Paleo/Primal friendly for those who eschew grains in general as something that was not originally part of the human diet during pre-agricultural times.

-A reader recently emailed me to ask if she should be soaking coconut flour before baking like other flours such as wheat, spelt, and oat.
+A subscriber recently emailed to ask if she should be soaking coconut flour before baking like other flours such as wheat, spelt, and oat.

 In his article Living with Phytic Acid, author Rami Nagel addresses the issue of phytic acid in coconut flour.
 Phytic acid is the most well known antinutrient in grains, nuts, seeds, and beans that is reduced by soaking.

 “We do not have enough information about the preparation of coconut flour to say whether soaking reduces phytic acid, but as with other phytic-acid containing foods, the likelihood is that it is at least partially reduced.”

 In addition, coconut itself is not a high phytate containing food.
 For example, 100 grams of coconut contain approximately 230 mg of phytate.
 This compares with 1800 mg/100 g of phytate in cashews, 1300 mg/100 g of phytate in almonds, and 1000 mg/100 g of phytate in dried lima beans.
 Secondary products made from almonds such as almond flour and almond meal are also very high in phytates as well as oxalic acid.
 (Source: www.phyticacid.org)

 As a result, based on the fact that no research is indicative of the benefits of soaked coconut flour and the fact that it is a low phytate containing drupe and not a seed, nut, grain, or bean, I have chosen at this time to not soak my coconut flour prior to baking.

 When Soaking Coconut Flour is a Good Idea